Navy Recruiter, All-Navy Wrestler Aims to Become World Champion

 Craig hit the ground running and did everything he could to be the best Sailor he could be.

 “I volunteered for everything I could and was very involved.
-My peers elected me as the President of the Junior Enlisted Association, and I was an assistant command fitness leader,” says Craig.
+My peers elected me as the President of the Junior Enlisted Association, and I was an assistant command fitness leader,” said Craig.

 His successes aboard the USS Nimitz paved the way for command leadership to approve his request to try-out for the All-Navy Wrestling team.
 But, despite his focus and passion, he did not make the team the first year.